Warhorst/pacman/README.md

 ### Pacman
 - slow down when eating an energizer
-- speed up based on level and time
 - "waka waka" animation + sound when eating dots (very important)

 ### Ghosts